 When it comes to receiving a job offer, it’s important to avoid making a snap decision.

-It is easy to get swept up in the excitement of being offered a job though.
-And sometimes if you’ve accepted a role straight away, only to realise that the salary was lower than you had hoped, you’re left with the predicament of what to do.
+It is easy to get swept up in the excitement of being offered a job.
+However if you’ve accepted a role straight away, only to regret your choice because the salary is lower than you feel you're worth or are willing to accept, you may feel uncomfortable renegotiating the offer.

 Can you negotiate the salary after accepting the job offer, or do you just need to accept that you won’t be earning what you thought and make it work?